Saudi Energy Reform and International Oil Markets

 Saudization, or the reservation of certain jobs and sectors for Saudi nationals, is part of the government’s effort to transform its private sector.

-Since the opening of the Kuwaiti Parliament’s current session on December 19, 2017 opposition members of parliament have moved aggressively to stymie the government’s austerity agenda.
+Since the opening of the Kuwait Parliament’s current session on December 19 opposition members of parliament have moved aggressively to stymie the government’s austerity agenda.

-Discussions between Amazon Web Services and Saudi Arabia to establish a direct presence in the country forecast a broader commercial struggle for control over the e-commerce market in Gulf Cooperation Council countries.
+Discussions between Amazon Web Services and Saudi Arabia to establish a direct presence in the country forecast a broader commercial struggle for control over the e-commerce market in the GCC.

 It is increasingly clear that energy resources and revenues alone cannot sustain Gulf Arab economies and societies for the long term.

-The arrests of 11 princes and numerous prominent political and business personalities in Saudi Arabia this week might best be described as a frontal attack on the existing order of business among Saudi elites.
+The arrests of numerous princes and political and business personalities in Saudi Arabia might best be described as an attack on the existing order of business among Saudi elites.

 Call it shock and awe.
 Call it a purge.
 Call it a clean sweep.